UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: UTOPIA Method

-Another desirable property of a prediction interval is the small width.
-For prediction intervals with average guarantee, this leads to the following optimization problem:
+The interval is constructed around $Y$ without any specific reference point, making the problem potentially complex due to the variability in the distribution of $Y$.
+In the context of many machine learning models, particularly regression models, the primary objective is to minimize the mean squared error, which positions the conditional mean $m_0(x) = \bbE[Y \mid X = x]$ as a pivotal element in prediction.
+To simplify the model and make it more tractable, we assume the distribution of $Y$ is symmetric around $m_0(X)$ almost surely on $X$.
+This symmetry introduces a specific reference point, namely $m_0(X)$, around which $Y$ is distributed, and the variance of $Y$ around $m_0(X)$ is effectively captured by the squared deviation $(Y-m_0(X))^2$.
+The task then is to find a function $f$ that bounds this deviation with a certain probability $1-\alpha$ while being minimal in expected value.
+Mathematically speaking, this can be expressed as follows: For a given function class $\cF$ and the centering function $m_0$:

+The key advantage of \eqref{population_opt:m_known} over \eqref{alpha_quantile} is that we now need to optimize one function $f$ instead of $(\ell, u)$ if $m_0$ is known.
+When $m_0$ is unknown we can estimate it using any standard technique (parametric or non-parametric) of conditional mean estimation.
+However, as will be elaborated later, our techniques can be easily generalized to the situation when the distribution of $Y$ is not symmetric around $m_0(X)$, i.e. when we optimize over both $(\ell, u)$.

-The solution to the above optimization problem is the \emph{optimal} prediction interval in the sense that it has the smallest average width among all the prediction intervals with $(1 - \alpha)$ average guarantee.
-However, the above optimization problem is hard to solve without further restriction for a general $\alpha > 0$.
-To understand why, recall that it is not possible to find the optimal $100(1-\alpha)\%$ confidence interval of a general univariate distribution $F$ unless we assume symmetry and unimodality.
-However, if $\alpha = 0$, i.e. we want $100\%$ confidence interval, then the optimal range is $[F^{-1}(0), F^{-1}(1)]$ no matter what the distribution $F$ is.
-This property can also be extrapolated to the general problem \eqref{alpha_quantile}, which we present in the following lemma: \begin{lemma} For $\alpha = 0$, the optimal solution of \eqref{alpha_quantile} is
+The solution of \eqref{population_opt:m_known} is the \emph{optimal} prediction interval in the sense that it has the smallest average width among all the prediction intervals with $(1 - \alpha)$ average guarantee.
+However, the above optimization problem is hard to solve directly; for example when we have $n$ samples from the distribution of $(X, Y)$, then it is tempting to replace the objective $\bbE[\cdot]$ by sample average over $X$ and the constraint $\bbP(\cdot)$ by empirical proportion, i.e. solve the following optimization problem: for given function classes $\cF$ for the shape of width and $\cM$ for the centering functions,